pradeep800/Destributed-Task-Scheduler/README.md

 - simplicity
 - If we didn't use `SQS` worker have to make multiple connection to database and worker node can be in millions (so million connection)

-### Worker Service
+### Worker Spinner
-Worker service consists of three main components:
-1. **Share Volume:**
-   Share volume is the storage shared between the init container and the main container.
-It stores:
-   - The executable file.
-   - `share_info.txt`.

-`share_info.txt` contains
-- jwt with claims including tracing_id, task_id
-- tracing_id in second line

-2. **Init Container:**
-   here is what init container is doing
+here is what `Worker Spinner` container is doing
-   - Polling for a single task entry from SQS.
+- Polling for a task entry from SQS.
-   - Retrieving the executable file from S3.
-   - Storing the retrieved S3 file into the share volume.
+- Creating S3 signed url which give access to task file for 20 minute.
+- Creating random uuid for host_id.
-   - Creating a JWT and saving it in a file named `share_info.txt`.
+- Creating a JWT which include task_id, host_id, tracing_id and pod_name.
-   - saving trace_id in `share_info.txt` in second line
+- Create new  `Worker` container where we will provide env variable given below
+ - host_id
+ - tracing_id
+ - jwt
+ - signed url
 - add new entry at `picked_at_by_worker` to the current time.

-3. **Main Container:**
+### Worker
 The main container performs the following tasks:
-   - Executes a file providing health checks and completion updates to the `Status Check Service`.
-It also parses the `share_info.txt` file from the share volume.
+- Get info about worker from environmental variable.
-   - Runs the executable file from the share volume by code.
+- Download file from S3 and execute the file.
+- Keep sending heart beat to `Status Check Service`.
 - Sends task success or failure notifications to the `Status Check Service`.

-u
 **Why JWT?**

 Because our worker node's main container runs our health check and completion logic.
 It's crucial for us to ensure secure communication since we don't fully trust the worker node.
 Therefore, we provide tokens to the worker node, restricting in a way that it can only affect only his state.